 Ever gone on an office camping trip with a recently demoted HR worker?
 Been fired from the family business?
 Met a prince with an absorbed twin?
 Or received a purple space heart for purple space bravery?
 No?
 Then you’re in luck – your chance to experience all this and more comes neatly packaged in this rapid-fire sketch comedy.

-As this was to the play that closes off my Anywhere Fest for this year, I suppose I had high hopes.
-I wanted to end on a strong point, with a show that would leave me with a feeling, and have me satisfied at the end of my sixteen-show run as a reviewer.
+As this was to be the play that closed off my Anywhere Fest for 2015, I suppose I had high hopes.
+I wanted to end on a strong point, with a piece of theatre that would leave me with a feeling, and have me satisfied at the end of my sixteen-show run as a reviewer.
 And you know what?
 LGBTWho did just that.
-It gave to me a warm and simple foray into verbatim theatre (my first in the festival, I believe), and delivered what is the clearest-cut experience I had in Anywhere 2015, aside from perhaps Deep Blue’s Into The Dark.
+It gave me a warm and simple foray into verbatim theatre (my first in the festival, I believe), and delivered what was possibly the clearest-cut experience I had in Anywhere 2015, aside from perhaps Deep Blue’s Into The Dark.
 Read More

 Performed at The Bearded Lady (great bar, great beer, great choice in music) in West End, The Sexy Detectives’ Sexy Directive was marred by a couple of technical issues from the get go.
 For reasons unknown the show had to be moved back an hour and a half and there were a couple of technical issues with the lights failing.
 In saying that, for those who don’t read past the first few lines let me clarify.
 Should you go and see these guys?
 Yes, absolutely.
 Read More

 One of the final shows of the 2015 Anywhere Theatre Festival, “The Sexy Detectives’ Sexy Directive” is far from an untroubled epilogue.
 The show time was moved back 90 minutes due to a venue double booking, and technical issues saw lighting glowing in and out for most of the show.
 And yet, the show was still satisfyingly filled with funny.
 Read More